ampproject/amphtml/contributing/building-an-amp-extension.md

-You can write a stylesheet to style your element to provide a minimal visual appeal, your element structure should account for whether you want users (publishers and developers using your element) to customize the default styling you’re providing and allow for easy CSS classes and/or well-structure DOM elements.
+You can write a stylesheet to style your element to provide a minimal visual appeal, your element structure should account for whether you want users (publishers and developers using your element) to customize the default styling you're providing and allow for easy CSS classes and/or well-structure DOM elements.

 Element styles are loaded when the element script itself is included in